Today we’ll learn “35 Short Questions and Answers- Plant Assets and Depreciation.”

 Question-05: What is a natural resource?

-Answer: Natural resources are those properties which are given by nature and which are reduced in quantity as a result of extraction.
+Answer: Natural resources are those properties that are given by nature and which are reduced in quantity as a result of extraction.
 E.g., gas, oil, mine, etc.

 Question-06: What is a patent?